Skip to Content

 Instant Mash Potato Flakes

-In order to make a fermented sourdough starter, you have to have something to ferment.
+To make a fermented sourdough starter, you have to have something to ferment.
 In this case, we are using potato flakes to grow our yeast and bacteria.
 Any brand will do.
 I often use the Idahoan Potato Flake brand.
 You will need 3 tablespoons of potato flakes.

 White Sugar